-Q: How much is USDA spending to directly support producers negatively impacted by COVID-19?
+Q: How much is USDA spending through CFAP 2 to directly support producers negatively impacted by COVID-19?

 Q: The impacts of COVID-19 on agriculture producers are significant.
 What if you run out of funding?

-A: Program approval is handled at the local level and FSA county offices process applications as they receive them.
-The timeline for this approval process, including required internal controls and data validation, varies from county to county and applications are paid as they are approved.
+A: FSA county offices will process applications as they receive them once the application period opens on September 21, 2020.
+Program approval is handled at the local level and the timeline for this approval process, including required internal controls and data validation, varies from county to county.
+Payments are made shortly after applications are approved.

-Q: What are the payment limits for CFAP?
+Q: What are the payment limits for CFAP 2?

-A: No. Per the CFAP regulation, these payments will not be subject to administrative offset.
-This mean the payments will not be withheld to satisfy and USDA debts nor will they be offset by Treasury.
+A: No. Per the CFAP 2 regulation, these payments will not be subject to administrative offset.
+This mean the payments will not be withheld to satisfy any USDA debts nor will they be offset by Treasury.